Central Patch and Power Management (CPPM) FAQ

 Microsoft System Center Configuration Manager

-Do note that CPPM cannot handle all aspects of maintaining your computer securely, and only functions as an important element of good security practices
+Note that SCCM cannot handle all aspects of maintaining your computer securely, and only functions as an important element of good security practices

 For more information on how to use your computer securely and appropriately please see the Acceptable Use Policy and Secure Computing website

-Until now it has been each desktop or laptop computer user's individual responsibility to install critical patches.
-Even people who are doing a good job of keeping their PCs updated sometimes miss important patches.
-Failures to keep all systems patched can place everyone on the shared network at risk.
-CPPM helps ITS provide this service in a more reliable and efficient way to the campus community.
+Previously, each desktop or laptop computer user might be responsible to monitor and install critical patches.
+Even people who are doing a good job of keeping their PCs updated might sometimes miss important patches.
+Failure to keep all systems patched places everyone on the shared network at risk.
+SCCM helps ITS provide the campus community a more reliable and efficient way method of maintaining computers.

 This month we have deployed the following updates: